VA Expands Healthcare Program to Some Without Honorable Discharges

 The Department of Veterans Affairs has changed its guidelines for offering VA benefits to those with military discharges that are not characterized as honorable.

-The new regulations were published in the last full week of April 2024, changing VA guidelines to expand its healthcare program to “some former service members discharged under other than honorable conditions or by special court-martial” according to the VA official site.
+The new regulations were published in 2024.
+According to the VA official site, they changed VA guidelines to expand its healthcare program to “some former service members discharged under other than honorable conditions or by special court-martial.”

 Military Discharges and VA Benefits

-The VA official site notes that typically, … to receive VA benefits and services, the Veteran’s character of discharge or service must be under other than dishonorable conditions” which can mean:
+The VA official site notes that under the old rules, to receive VA benefits and services, “the Veteran’s character of discharge or service must be under other than dishonorable conditions” which can mean:

 The VA claims to “carefully review” the records of those who apply for VA benefits without one of the discharge characterizations listed above to see if these applicants qualify for VA benefits.